boxen/puppet-hub/README.md

   Protocol for `hub` to use by default when cloning from github like `hub clone user/repo`.
 Defaults to `'https'`
 * `hub::alias_hub_to_git`: boolean
   Whether or not to set a shell alias `git=hub`
+* `hub::package_name`: the package name to use when installing hub. .
+Defaults to `'boxen/brews/hub'`.
+Use `'hub'` to install the latest version of hub from homebrew.

 ## Required Puppet Modules